makrai/notes/brown2005-fewshot-gpt3.md

   * single-layer representations using word vectors MCCD13, PSM14 and fed to
   * RNNs with multiple layers of representations and contextual state DL15, MBXS17, PNZtY18 (though still applied to task-specific archits)
-  * pre-trained recurrent or transformer language models VSP + 17 have been directly fine-tuned no need for task-specific architectures RNSS18, DCLT18, HR18
+  * pre-trained recurrent or transformer language models VSP+ 17 have been directly fine-tuned no need for task-specific architectures RNSS18, DCLT18, HR18
 * This last paradigm has led to
   * substantial progress on eg reading comprehension, question answering, textual entailment, and many others, and has
-  * new architectures and algorithms RSR + 19, LOG + 19, YDY + 19, LCG + 19
+  * new architectures and algorithms RSR+ 19, LOG+ 19, YDY+ 19, LCG+ 19
 * removing the need for task-specific datasets and fine-tuning is desired
   * practical perspective, the need for a large dataset of labeled examples for
     * a very wide range of possible useful language tasks, e.g